Net Protections says Scrapbox is "essential for knowledge management"

 Since its founding in 2000, Net Protections, Inc. has operated and provided an independently developed online payment system.

-NP Atobarai ("auto payment" for B2C e-commerce), which started its service in 2002, is a risk-guaranteed payment service that is not bound by the conventional wisdom of payments until now, and it was unprecedented when introduced.
+NP Atobarai ("auto-payment" for B2C e-commerce), which started its service in 2002, is a risk-guaranteed payment service that is not bound by the conventional wisdom of payments, and it was unprecedented when introduced.
 Some even said it would never be possible.
-However, the service continues to expand after 17 years and more than 16,500 mail-order operators have started using it.
+However, the service continues to expand after 17 years, and more than 16,500 mail-order operators have started using it.

 Why did the company choose Scrapbox among its many tools?
 Also, what kind of efforts have been made to spread Scrapbox in the company?

 We will talk with Tomoki Sawada of the Data Science Group, who proposed and promoted the introduction of Scrapbox, and Kaoru Tsuboya, who joined the company as an intern since last year and is currently training as a new staff member this year.

 Scrapbox was the best match for knowledge management in a young organization with an increasing number of staff.

 Your company just recently introduced Scrapbox officially, right?